magento/devdocs/README.md

 You may have to close and reopen the Git Bash application after the Choco installations.

 1. Open Git Bash.
-The Git Bash command is on the shortcut menu.
+The **Git Bash** executable is on the shortcut menu.

 1. Change to the directory you created for Git repositories and clone the DevDocs repository.